 \section{Quantum correlation}

-Before moving on the entanglement clustering theorem, we consider the quantum correlation function which is defined as a convex roof of the standard correlation function $\C_{\rho}(O_A,O_B)$ in Eq.~\eqref{def:Correlation_classical}.
-Quantum correlation is a natural quantum analogue of the standard correlation function and has a significant relationships with quantum entanglement (see Sec.~\ref{sec:Relation between the quantum correlation and the quantum entanglement}).
-There are two main reasons for introducing quantum correlation: \begin{enumerate} \item{} We can prove the clustering theorem for the quantum correlation in a completely general manner (see Theorem~\ref{thm:quantum_correlation}). \item{} The clustering of the quantum correlation is also utilized to prove the entanglement clustering theorems (see Corollary~\ref{corol:quantum_correlation_negativity} and Theorem~\ref{thm:quantum_correlation_negativity_1D}) \end{enumerate}
+Before discussing the entanglement clustering theorem, the quantum correlation function, defined as a convex roof of the standard correlation function $\C_{\rho}(O_A,O_B)$ in Eq.~\eqref{def:Correlation_classical}, must be considered.
+Quantum correlation is a natural quantum analog of the standard correlation function and has a significant relationship with quantum entanglement (Sec.~\ref{sec:Relation between the quantum correlation and the quantum entanglement}).
+Quantum correlation is introduced for two primary reasons: \begin{enumerate} \item{} The clustering theorem for quantum correlation can be proved in a completely general manner (Theorem~\ref{thm:quantum_correlation}). \item{} The clustering of quantum correlation is also utilized to prove the entanglement clustering theorems (Corollary~\ref{corol:quantum_correlation_negativity} and Theorem~\ref{thm:quantum_correlation_negativity_1D}) \end{enumerate}